 What is offered at Physiotherapy for Women?

-Exercise classes incorporate Pilates equipment and mat work, catering for the individual needs of each post natal woman.
+Exercise classes incorporate the exercise systems mentioned above equipment, catering for the individual needs of each post-natal woman.
 In this setting the physiotherapist is able to progress or alter the individual program as required.

-A one on one consultation is needed for every client entering the post natal Pilates classes.
-If a woman presents with pain or a post natal condition requiring physiotherapy treatments, then more than one first consultation will need to be accepted.
+A one on one consultation is needed for every client entering the post-natal exercise classes.
+If a woman presents with pain or a post-natal condition requiring physiotherapy treatments, then more than one first consultation will need to be accepted.
 Our physiotherapists at Physiotherapy for Women aim to get you into the class setting as quickly as possible.

-A prescribed home exercise program that promotes maintenance of the strengthening and stretching systems gained in the post natal class is available to all women attending Pilates at Physiotherapy for Women.
+A prescribed home exercise program that promotes maintenance of the strengthening and stretching systems gained in the post-natal class is available to all women attending the Physio Exercise Clinic at Physiotherapy for Women.